Bjoern

 ...

 We need to run two Celery workers.
-One subscribes to the feeds, the other one to the filters queue:
+One subscribes to the feeds,

 ~$ celery worker --app=worker.app --hostname=worker.feeds@%h --queues=feeds